Nexus Expert Research

 Annual Terms & Conditions

 Every expert re-signs a clear T&C document each year.
 These terms spell out their duty to avoid MNPI, respect NDAs, and follow local laws.
 Simple e-sign reminders make the process painless.
-This yearly handshake keeps your expert network compliance policy fresh in everyone’s mind.
+This yearly handshake keeps your expert network policy fresh in everyone’s mind.

 Interactive Training Modules